What Does it Take to Be a Mining or Geological Engineer?

 - Devise solutions to problems of land reclamation and water and air pollution, such as methods of storing excavated soil and returning exhausted mine sites to natural states.

-Mining or Geological Engineer Skills
+What Every Mining or Geological Engineer Should Know

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.